Everybody Dies 1 - Everyone Dies as a Surprise

 As you give, I give to you.

-Each party member was quite happy with the resulting boon asked the queen how best to find the tower.
-She handed them a map that would guide them right to it.
+Happy with their boons, they asked the queen how to find the tower.
+She handed them a map.

-The tower sits on an island in the center of a small pond.
-A drawbridge is pulled up close to the tower wall.
-Astrazenica notices a lever and casts mage hand to pull it.
-The drawbridge falls and a large water elemental forms out of the pond and shouts at them for doing “his job” before melting back into the moat.
-Just before the party was going to take their first steps, Dalphine tossed a ball bearing onto the bridge.
-A large arcane explosion went off and a cindered rune etched into the wood.
-Wide-eyed, the party ushered Dalphine to the front and she tossed marbles along the way each one causing an explosion.
+The tower sat on a small island in the center of a pond, drawbridge pulled up against its wall.
+Astrazenica spotted a lever and cast mage hand to pull it.
+The bridge dropped — and a large water elemental surged up from the moat, shouted at them for doing “his job,” and melted back down.
+Just before they crossed, Dalphine tossed a ball bearing onto the bridge.
+An arcane explosion went off, scorching a rune into the wood.
+Wide-eyed, the party put Dalphine at the front and had her toss marbles the whole way across, each one setting off another blast.

-Up the stairs the party saw an ornate chair and the frame of a mirror.
-While investigating Cassius and Dalphine were both sucked into the mirror.
-While Astrazenica tried to investigate without looking at the mirror, Cassius decided to act from within.
-He threw another firebolt and shattered the mirror, expelling himself and Dalphine from the extradimensional space.
+Up the stairs, they found an ornate chair and an empty mirror frame.
+While investigating, Cassius and Dalphine were both pulled into the mirror.
+Astrazenica tried to investigate without looking directly at it.
+Cassius, from inside, solved the problem in his own way — he threw a firebolt and shattered the mirror, ejecting both of them back into the room.

-Astrazenica seeing the princess tear at Cassius, ran back up the stairs.
-She saw the small arrow-slit and knew her body would just barely fit.
-With all her might she ran and jumped from the window casting feather fall and slowly gliding out into the moat.
-The moment she touched the water, the large water elemental reformed and screamed for her to “GET OUT!” and threw her with all its might into the forest.
-She ricocheted off tree trunks and lay unconcious in the loamy earth.
-The last thing she saw was two glowing green specs coming from the window she lept from.
+Astrazenica saw her chance.
+She ran back up the stairs toward an arrow-slit window — barely wide enough.
+She hit it at full speed, leapt, and cast feather fall, drifting slowly down toward the moat.
+The moment she touched the water, the elemental reformed and screamed at her to “GET OUT!” — and launched her into the forest with everything it had.
+She bounced off tree trunks and landed unconscious in the dirt.
+The last thing she saw was two glowing green specks in the window above.

 I couldn’t be happier with how this session played out.
 Everyone was so quickly on-board with the adventure.
 They all made such varied characters but had no problem forcing them together and making them work as a group.
 They hit all the adventure beats and none of them needed pursuasion to buy in.
 We will be doing more.